PythonPredictions/cobra/docs/source/tutorial.rst

     # plot performance curves
     plot_performance_curves(performances)

-Based on the performance curves, a final model can then be choosen and the variables importance can be plotted:
+Based on the performance curves (AUC per model with a particular number of predictors in case of logistic regression), a final model can then be chosen and the variables importance can be plotted:

 .. code-block:: python